dustinmichels/dustinthecity/content/posts/2024/10/playground-cities/index.md

 When families come to a playground, do parents sit on their phones while children play independently?
 Do parents play one-on-one with their own children?
 Or do parents and children play together with others, forming new bonds in a way that models healthy social connection and potentially even creates relationships that extend beyond the playground?
 There is a place for all of these, but the last one seems the most elusive unless careful thought is put into the design of the playground.

-The basket swing is one technology I see that invites play beyond pre-existing relationships.
+The basket swing is one technology I see that invites intergenerational play beyond pre-existing relationships.

 At a park I frequently visit with my "little" from the [Big Brother Big Sister](https://www.bbbs.org/) program, I see another.
 There's a giant carousel that children can climb on which spins in circles, but it's heavy enough that a young child struggles to push it alone.
 This invites children to work together or enlist the help of an adult-- any adult.